Arian04/android-hid-client/README.md

 - [ ] Touchpad support
 - [X] Ability to send string all at once
 - [X] Add full settings page
-  - [X] Move logging level dropdown there
   - [ ] Add configurable location for HID character device (/dev/hidgX)
-- [ ] Add ability to not require root access if /dev/hidgX is already writable
 - [ ] Add prompt to create /dev/hidgX if not present

 See the [open issues](https://github.com/Arian04/android-hid-gadget/issues) for a full list of proposed features (and known issues).